big-squid/react-microfe/README.md

 }
 ```

-### Reading Configuration
+### Reading Configuration in your Microfrontend

-To read environment variables inside of your code, use the `env` helper.
+To read environment variables inside of your microfrontend, use the `env` helper.

 ```jsx
 // In a microfrontend